 In the summer of 2014 I knew that as my little girl was starting school she would be doing swimming lessons and somehow I had to face the prospect of going back into the swimming pool.
 Sean’s swimming teacher very kindly offered to take me back into the building at a quiet time to sit and reflect and help me overcome the fear of going back in.
 I had my tears on pool side and slowly it felt OK and some normality around my daughter going for her lessons was established, but I myself could still not bring myself to get back in the water.

-In early summer 2015 when I saw the flyer for the Big Hearted Swimathon I knew this could be the way back into the pool; I would do it for Sean.
+When I saw the flyer for the Big Hearted Swimathon I knew this could be the way back into the pool; I would do it for Sean.
 Then I had the dilemma of seeing that in order to swim the channel I would actually need to complete 1,416 lengths of the 25 meter pool.
 I’m not the strongest of swimmers at all so this seemed like an impossible task so one evening I put a little status on my Facebook just exploring the idea with my friends of having one or two volunteers to help me complete the lengths.
 I did not expect what happened next at all and I was completely overwhelmed by the responses from people.
 My daughter Emily and I had decided we were going to do this together for Sean and she to put a status on her Facebook and before we knew it we had 22 Adults, 15 teen friends of Emily’s and 28 children volunteering to swim some lengths.
 Many of the children were friends of Sean’s from his class at school which was incredibly heart-warming to us.
 Everyone was so keen to take part in the Swimathon.